This page tells you about the bowel. You can find the following information

 The small bowel is actually the longest part of the bowel – about 20 feet long.
 The large bowel is about 5 feet long.
 The small bowel is called small because it is much narrower than the large bowel.
 When people talk about bowel cancer, they nearly always mean cancer of the large bowel.
 Cancer of the small bowel does happen, but it is much rarer.

-After you have swallowed your food, it passes down the food pipe (gullet or oesophagus) into your stomach.
+After you have swallowed your food, it passes down the food pipe (oesophagus) into your stomach.
 Digestion begins in the stomach and then the food passes into the small bowel, where digestion continues and the body absorbs nutrients from the food.
 The digested food then moves into the large bowel.

 The large bowel absorbs water as the digested food passes through it, and the waste matter left behind forms into stool.
 The back passage (rectum) stores the stool until you are ready to pass it out of the body as a bowel motion.